endepointe/chess/README.md

 # Chess Variant

 ### to start
-compile and run using the following: g++ -o chess main.cpp
+compile using the following:

+    g++ -o chess main.cpp

+run using:

     ./chess

 ![starting position for game](starting_position.png "starting position for game")